Chart Color Schemes

 Population

-Population growth drivers in Paddington are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Paddington are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch since the Census Paddington's population is estimated at around 9,505 as of Nov 2025.
-This reflects an increase of 442 people (4.9%) since the 2021 Census, which reported a population of 9,063 people.
-The change is inferred from the resident population of 9,490 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 15 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,911 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
-Over the past decade, Paddington has demonstrated resilient growth patterns with a compound annual growth rate of 1.7%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 73.0% of overall population gains during recent periods.
+As of Nov 2025, the Paddington (Qld) statistical area (Lv2) has an estimated population of around 9,269.
+This figure reflects a growth of 206 people since the 2021 Census, which reported a population of 9,063.
+The increase is inferred from AreaSearch's estimation of the resident population at 9,249 following examination of ABS' latest ERP data release in June 2024, and an additional 15 validated new addresses since the Census date.
+This results in a population density ratio of 3,814 persons per square kilometer, placing Paddington (Qld) in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, from 2011 to 2021, Paddington (Qld) demonstrated resilient growth patterns with a compound annual growth rate of 1.7%, outpacing its SA3 area.
+Overseas migration contributed approximately 73.0% of overall population gains during this period.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-As future population trends are examined, an above median population growth of Australian statistical areas is projected, with the suburb expected to expand by 1,638 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 19.9% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023 based on 2022 data) for each age cohort are applied when utilised.
+Looking ahead, aggregated SA2-level projections indicate an above median population growth is expected for the Paddington (Qld) area.
+By 2041, the population is projected to expand by 1,643 persons, reflecting a total increase of 23.0% over the 17-year period.

 Frequently Asked Questions - Population